hartmaj2/cs-tabor-is/denik.md

 - Removed using Shared from multiple files that appeared there probably automatically because Participant had Shared as namespace
 - Created Order and OrderDto classes, added DbSet to DBcontext, added ICollections of Orders to Meal and Participant classes
 - Created OrderController and some test requests
+- Added OrderDtos list to MealDto
+  - Had to use .Include to load the orders from database eagerly when converting meal to mealdto
+  - The list is not required because it is only used when reading the meals and not when editing them through client (this client can't edit orders)
+  - Used the justify-center-col class for styling the column with orders count